tianocore/edk2-pytool-extensions/docs/usability/using_extdep.md

 command line tool.
 When the ext_dep type is set to **_nuget_** the descriptor will be interpreted as a nuget dependency.
 Nuget has a few nice features such as caching, authentication, versioning, and is platform and language agnostic.
+This package has a version of the NuGet.exe binary or a user can configure their environment to use a defined version by setting `NUGET_PATH` to the folder containing the NuGet.exe that should be used.

 ### Web Dependency